shankar4/Functional-Model/SystemC Installation Notes.md

 8/10/2018 (continued):
 sudo make install

-// Tutorials use /usr/local path.
+#Tutorials use /usr/local path.
 I installed in my home directory \
-// So, had to replce /usr/local with /home/shankar, in a few steps below. \
+#So, had to replce /usr/local with /home/shankar, in a few steps below. \
-// I fixed the paths within Eclipse, as given below and the C++ code works. \
+#I fixed the paths within Eclipse, as given below and the C++ code works.

-//Export
+#Export \
-export SYSTEMC_HOME=/usr/local/systemc-2.3.1/
+>export SYSTEMC_HOME=/usr/local/systemc-2.3.1/ \
-sudo gedit /etc/environment
+>sudo gedit /etc/environment \
-// and add lines below SYSTEMC_HOME="/usr/local/systemc-2.3.1/"
+#and add lines below \
+SYSTEMC_HOME="/usr/local/systemc-2.3.1/" \
 export LD_LIBRARY_PATH=/usr/local/systemc-2.3.1/lib-linux64

 //gedit accepted these lines, but had some error messages, such as "gedit-encoding not supported ".
 From forums, it appears that these are harmless.
 To avoid this problem, use nano or vi, if from command line; else, open gedit from the launcher.